Tweedsmuir Park Lodge

 Hard enough to reach to be off the beaten track yet close enough to be easy to reach by air, Tweedsmuir Park Lodge is a little gem of a lodge, perfect for a true Canadian Wilderness experience yet still with some of the creature comforts of home.

-With only 11 chalets and cabins, guests are ensured a personalized experience and in a stunning location.
+With only 11 chalets and cabins, guests are ensured a personalised experience and in a stunning location.
 A stay at Tweedsmuir is all about the environment, whether you are a keen angler, love to hike in the wilderness, along mountain ridges or along river banks or if your simple wish is to get up close (but not too close) to the majestic grizzly bear, it is all here.

 Just an hours flight from Vancouver brings guests into this magical spot.
 Days can be filled with exciting activities and evenings enjoying sumptuous freshly prepared meals whilst discussing the new experiences of the day and what is yet to come the next day.
 All meals are included in guests stay and are internationally inspired with a West Coast twist.
 These are beautifully complimented by a fine wine cellar with a focus on some of the best New World wines from British Columbia's vineyards.